openstax/cookbook/README.md

 There is normally more than one way to achieve the desired output, so feel free to diverge from what is shown in the solution files.
 Note that the `my_recipe.rb` files and all `actual_output.xhtml` files are ignored by Git.

+**Important:** If things aren't working in your tutorial work (or actually in any recipe work), use the `debugger`!
+Just add a `debugger` line anywhere in your code to stop execution there so you can poke around.
+You can print variables by typing out their name, run methods on objects, say `s` to step into function calls, `n` ("next") to step over function calls, `b 97` to set a new breakpoint at line 97, and `c` to continue to the next debugger statement, breakpoint, or the end of the script.

 ### Error Messages

 Kitchen tries to give helpful error messages instead of huge stack traces, e.g.: